red-sprite/home-energy-bluetooth-sensors/README.md

 # Feedback

+## Pros

+* Low cost sensors
+* Tidy small sensors, easy to hide around the home

+## Cons

-Flashing the sensors, working out the unique ID of each device is not simple, it took a few hours in total working out how to do it, and the range of the sensors mean at least two BLE receivers are need in an average home.
+* Flashing the sensors, working out the unique ID of each device is not simple, it took a few hours in total to get 5 sensors working
+* Sensors need labing as you go else it's not easy to see which is which
+* The low range of the sensors mean at least two BLE receivers are need in an average home

+## General

-The OpenMQTTGateway works well, although it's not simple to get it fully configured.
+* The OpenMQTTGateway works well, although it's not simple to get it fully configured.

+## Wishlist

+* Sensors that are pre-flashed ready to go
+* Sensors that are labelled
+* Proconfigure Gateway, with an easy way to set the WiFi details
+* Easy to configure Gateway whitelist